Godzilla vs. Mothra: Development

-Special effects
+Post-production

 Koichi Kawakita continued his theme of giving Godzilla's opponents the ability to metamorphose, and had initially intended to have Mothra killed off, only to be reborn as the cybernetic moth MechaMothra, though this was scrapped early in production, thus making Godzilla vs. Mothra the first post-1984 Godzilla movie to not feature a mecha contraption.
 The underwater scenes were filmed through an aquarium filled with fish set between the performers and the camera.
 Kawakita's team constructed a new Godzilla suit from previously used molds, though it was made slimmer than previous suits, the neck given more prominent ribbing, and the arrangement of the character's dorsal plates was changed so that the largest plate was placed on the middle of the back.
 The arms were more flexible at the biceps, and the face was given numerous cosmetic changes; the forehead was reduced and flattened, the teeth scaled down, and the eyes given a golden tint.
 The head was also electronically modified to allow more vertical mobility.
-Filming the Godzilla scenes was hampered when the suit previously used for Godzilla vs. Biollante and Godzilla vs. King Ghidorah, which was needed for some stunt-work, was stolen from Toho studios, only to be recovered at Lake Okutama in bad condition.
+Filming the Godzilla scenes was hampered when the suit previously used for Biollante and King Ghidorah, which was needed for some stunt-work, was stolen from Toho studios, only to be recovered at Lake Okutama in bad condition.

 The remains of the suit were recycled for the first battle sequence.
 Godzilla's roar was reverted to the high-pitched shriek from pre-1984 Godzilla films, while Battra's sound effects were recycled from those of Rodan.
 In designing Battra, which the script described as a "black Mothra", artist Shinji Nishikawa sought to distance its design from Mothra's by making its adult form more similar to its larval one than is the case with Mothra, and combining Mothra's two eyes into one.

 Release

-Godzilla vs. Mothra was released in Japan on December 12, 1992 where it was distributed by Toho.
+Godzilla vs. Mothra was released in Japan on December 12, 1992, where it was distributed by Toho.
 The film sold approximately 4,200,000 tickets in Japan, becoming the number one Japanese film on the domestic market in the period that included the year 1993.
 It earned ¥2.22 billion in distribution income, and grossed ¥3.77 billion in total.

-The film was released in the United States as Godzilla and Mothra: The Battle for Earth on April 28, 1998 on home video by Columbia TriStar Home Video.
+The film was released in the United States as Godzilla and Mothra: The Battle for Earth on April 28, 1998, on home video by Columbia TriStar Home Video.